 - Choose Cloudera Enterprise Data Hub Edition Trial, which does not require a license, but expires after 60 days and cannot be renewed.
 The trial allows you to create all CDH and managed services supported by Cloudera Manager.
 Click Continue.

 - Information is displayed indicating what edition of Cloudera Manager will be installed and the services you can choose from.
 Click Continue.
 The Specify hosts for your CDH cluster installation screen displays.

 - Click Search.
 Cloudera Manager identifies the hosts on your cluster.
 Verify that the number of hosts shown matches the number of hosts where you want to install services.
-Deselect host entries that do not exist and deselect the hosts where you do not want to install services.
+Clear host entries that do not exist and clear the hosts where you do not want to install services.
 Click Continue.
 The Select Repository screen displays.

 Install CDH and Managed Service Software

 - Keep the default distribution method Use Parcels and the default version of CDH 5.
 Leave the Additional Parcels selections at None.